 From babies to teens and parents to grandparents, you’ll leave with hearts full of music and family memories to last a lifetime.

-Please self-select from our 3-tier registration based on your ability to pay.
-Thank you for supporting the Ashokan Center, this camp, and each other!
+Please self-select from our 4-tier registration based on your ability to pay.
+We want to share the joy of music & dance with everyone.
+Thank you for supporting the Ashokan Center, this camp, and each other.

 RUTH UNGAR MERENDA, TOM KRUMM, and KRISHA STOEVER, Your Hosts!

 Tom Krumm is a Philadelphia-based performer, teacher, composer and arranger who specializes in versatility and finding the fun in music!
 In his childhood experiences at Ashokan and his continued education at the Berklee College of Music, Tom was exposed to the nuances of all types of music including Classical, Gypsy Jazz, Swing, Old Time, Celtic, Hip Hop, Pop, and much more.
 He is honored and excited to spend another week at Ashokan Family Camp, this year as co-organizer.
 He looks forward to making new friends, co-leading the camp band, offering lessons on the fiddle and mandolin, and leading super-fun jam sessions.
 He’s happy to try anything – from your favorite cartoon theme to your favorite Stevie Wonder song!